My Materia Medica

 When I’m able, I harvest herbs locally: in our own garden, friends’ gardens, and urban wild spaces, though rarely in the wild to honor ecosystems.
 Otherwise, I endeavor to obtain herbs and other supplies from reputable sources.

-Note: White herbalism in the US is rife with theft from and appropriation of indigenous peoples and their healing traditions (which includes herbal healing as a form of resistance against white supremacist violence).
+Note: White herbalism in the US is rife with theft from and appropriation of indigenous peoples of this continent and Africa and their healing traditions, which includes herbal healing as a form of resistance against white supremacist violence.
 I continue to learn about this and want to be held accountable when I make mistakes.
-I do not use, personally or for sale, herbs such as white sage, sweetgrass, palo santo, and osha for this reason.
+I do not use, personally or in products for sale, plants such as white sage, sweetgrass, palo santo, and osha for this reason.

-Additionally, though cannabis is a powerful herbal medicine and “legal” where I live, I do not believe it ethical for me as a white person to make money using an herb whose criminalization has resulted in so many people of color being imprisoned.
+Additionally, though a powerful herbal medicine and “legal” where I live, I do not work with cannabis and believe it unethical for me as a white person to make money using a plant whose criminalization has resulted in so many people of color being imprisoned.
 Reparations first.